 The Executive Officer will approve a YCG Charter, complying with these Bylaws, setting out the processes, activities, and responsibilities of YCG, including the Branch YCG Coordinators and the YCG National Steering Committee.

 11.2.1.
 YCG Membership

-All Members of the ACA under the age of 35 are automatically members of the YCG.
+All Members of the ACA under the age of 35 are automatically members of the YCG (whether individual members or nominated representatives of a corporate member).